 How much should a Minimum Viable Product cost?
 How much time should an MVP take to build and launch?
 These are the questions our clients ask us and every time answering these questions comes down to one simple conclusion – we understand and define MVP differently. 🙂

-Some of our clients say they want an MVP but expect a fully blown, fully featured, phat (fat?) website or a web application.
-At the same time they would like it developed in a shortest possible time and really low-cost.
+Some of our clients say they want an MVP but expect a fully blown, fully-featured, phat (fat?) website or a web application.
+At the same time, they would like it developed in the shortest possible time and really low-cost.

 Well, not necessarily.

 But let’s start at the beginning and find the difference between these two images below:

 It’s easy to see and grasp that users will NOT be happy with a skateboard while expecting Customer Experience provided by a red Italian convertible.

 Perhaps a better term is Minimum Loveable Product.
 A bicycle is a loveable and useful product for somebody with no better means of transport, but is still very far from the motorcycle that it will evolve into. – Henrik Kniberg in “How Spotify builds products”

 Ok, so building an MVP is about creating a product your users will actually like?

 As Wikipedia puts it:

 Building an MVP is about finding “the sweet spot between products without the required features that fail at sunrise and the products with too many features that cut return and increase risk”